madnuttah/unbound-docker/README.md

 </details>

-I hope you enjoy the image.
+I hope you enjoy the image as much as I do.

 ## Installation

-Current multiarch-builds of the image are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound) and is the recommended source of installation on any Linux-based 386, arm, arm64 or amd64 platform.
+Multiarch-builds for Linux-based 386, arm, arm64 or amd64 platforms are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound).

 ## How to use this Image

-You should adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples) files to your needs.
-The compose files also deploys [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking.
+Please adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples) files to your needs.
+The docker-compose files also deploy [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking.

-**Please mind [this warning](https://github.com/pi-hole/docker-pi-hole#note-on-watchtower) regarding Watchtower.**

 To provide a better structuring of the unbound.conf file, directories for **optionally** storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes: